 - Brain fog or forgetfulness

 - Becoming socially withdrawn

 Recognizing the Signs of a Mental Health Issue

 - Sensations of euphoria

-It's easy to see where the lines can quickly become blurred after comparing these two lists.
+It’s easy to see where the lines quickly become blurred after comparing these two lists.
 Even so, the fact remains that when someone suffers from a mental illness, they are much more prone to addiction.
-It's also important to note that someone with an addiction probably has a different brain chemistry than someone who doesn't.
-For example serotonin and dopamine are directly affected by the use of drugs or alcohol.
+It’s also important to note that someone with an addiction probably has different brain chemistry than someone who doesn’t.
+For example, serotonin and dopamine are directly affected by drugs or alcohol.

 Not all addiction treatment facilities are equipped to handle the challenges of treating patients with co-occurring disorders.
 Unfortunately, there are still people suffering from them in the U.S. who are forced to get treatment separately.
-This generally does nothing to benefit the patient because the root issues are never identified and treated.
+This generally benefits the patient because the root issues are never identified and treated.